 Job Titles

 Use standard, recognizable job titles.
-If your official title was "Code Ninja," add a parenthetical standard title: "Code Ninja (Software Engineer)."
+If your official title was "Code Ninja," add a parenthetical standard title: "Code Ninja (software engineer)."

 How to Use Keywords Naturally